WilliamWoha/csjournal/docs/Semester2/OOP/Topic08.rst

 | In fact, we can write just about any code we want in there, for whatever reason we might need.
 All we do is flip a switch on a board (aka call the member function).
 Everything else that happens behind the board isn't our concern, or if it is, then we just do things to make our own lives easier.
 That's the whole point of the interface.
 Why bother with trying to change code through variables within a config file instead of going into a game's settings to do it through an easier and more visually appealing menu?
 |
-| To wrap this page up, I will mention that Structures can also do this. https://www.geeksforgeeks.org/difference-c-structures-c-structures/ has more info about the functionality of Structures in C vs C++.
+| To wrap this page up, I will mention that Structures can also do this.
+Set Private and Public Data Members.
+This website https://www.geeksforgeeks.org/difference-c-structures-c-structures/ has more info about the functionality of Structures in C vs C++.
 So a lot of resources will emphasize on using Classes in C++ instead.
 Data Hiding is possible in C++ Structures but not in C Structures, which further makes the difference between them smaller, so everything we've done thus far can also technically be done in Structures as well, but nearly all of C++ uses Classes and Class Diagrams because that's just the bigger priority.
-Structures just got brought alone from C, Classes are the bread and butter of C++ Object Oriented Programming, so try to practice with those instead.
-The whole reason I even covered Structures was because they're still part of the syllabus, and they're so identical that learning them makes Classes even easier to understand.
+Structures just got brought along from C, Classes are the bread and butter of C++ Object Oriented Programming, so try to practice with those instead.
+The whole reason I even covered Structures was because they're still part of the syllabus, and they're so identical that if you learn them you may as well say you've learnt Classes.